 - A location with full sun to partial shade

-- All plants selected have deep roots and will grow in damp conditions
+- All plants selected have deep roots and will grow in damp to wet conditions

 - Group plants of the same species together